On single distribution lattice Boltzmann schemes for the approximation of Navier Stokes equations

 For the three-dimensional space, two lattice Boltzmann schemes are popular~: the D3Q19 and the D3Q27 schemes.
 We show in the following that two other schemes, the D3Q33 and the ``D3Q27-2'' scheme have a lot of interest.

 \monitem D3Q19

 From the cubic lattice D3Q27, we omit the corners of the cube and define in this way the D3Q19 scheme represented in Figure \ref{fig-d3q19}.

-The definition of the moments is detailed in Table \ref{d3q19-iso-polynomes} of the annex.
+The definition of the moments is detailed in Table \ref{d3q19-iso-polynomes} of the Appendix.
 We have now 4 conserved moments and the nonconserved moments are organized into three families as in the previous schemes (see Table \ref{d3q19-moments-isotherme}).

 The non null elements of the velocity-momentum operator matrix for the D3Q19 lattice Boltzmann scheme are presented in the following relation, where a null symbol indicates that the corresponding element is equal to zero and a star symbol that it is a non zero space differential operator: \moneqstar \Lambda_{D3Q19}^{\rm iso} = \left[ \right] \, . \monendstar